-Trump replaces McMaster with John Bolton
+Trump appoints hawkish new security chief

 Last week, Mr Trump fired Secretary of State Rex Tillerson by a tweet, replacing him with former CIA Director Mike Pompeo.

-Mr Bolton, whose appointment does not require US Senate confirmation, will be Mr Trump's third national security adviser in 14 months and is to take over next month.
+Mr Bolton's appointment does not require US Senate confirmation.
+He will take the job on 9 April.

+The National Security Adviser is the key counsellor to the president on national security and foreign policy issues, and acts as a conduit for policy proposals coming from various government departments, including defence and state.

+Responding to the move, Mr Bolton said he was looking forward to working with President Trump and his team "to make our country safer at home and stronger abroad".

 Who is John Bolton?

-Known for his walrus moustache, Mr Bolton, 69, has served in the administrations of Ronald Reagan, George HW Bush and George W Bush.
+Mr Bolton, 69, has been a foreign policy hawk in Republican circles for decades, having served in the administrations of Ronald Reagan, George HW Bush and George W Bush.

 The second Bush appointed him as US envoy to the UN, during which time diplomats privately criticised Mr Bolton's style as abrasive.